 In 2010, Stéphanie and Denis opened their funeral boutique in the Place Kirkland shopping centre on St. Charles Boulevard in Kirkland, near the dry cleaner, the cruise centre, restaurants and the NOVA second-hand store.
 The couple soon became part of the daily lives of local residents who were running errands or meeting friends for lunch.
 It didn’t take long for people to feel comfortable coming in and asking questions.
 Some found this new approach inspiring, some found it surprising – but they felt free to come back when there was a death in the family or to find information on end-of-life issues.
 In this location, decorated like a family room in an ordinary home, Stéphanie and Denis meet with clients to plan funerals or take care of pre-arrangements.
 A selection of urns crafted by local artisans and related products at reasonable prices are available to make things easier.

-Since the very start, the Voluntas team has been asked to direct funerals in various houses of worship and to coordinate many touching and unique events – some simple, some more elaborate – in a variety of splendid settings, including the Fritz Community Centre, Tadja Hall, Trestler House, and the St. Lawrence Yacht Club.
+The business continued to flourish and expand and in 2012-2013 Voluntas began to grow their team of employees to include another full-time Funeral Director and Customer Service coordinator.
+From the start, the Voluntas team has directed funerals in various houses of worship and to plan and coordinate many touching and unique events; some simple, some more elaborate; in a variety of splendid settings, including family homes, the Fritz Community Centre, Tadja Hall, Trestler House, and the St. Lawrence Yacht Club, to name a few.